Sighillrob/CloudEngine/README.md

 CloudEngine
 ===========

-**Open source backend stack for mobile.**
+**Open source backend for mobile.**

 Overview
 =========

-CloudEngine is an open source backend stack for building awesome mobile apps.
+CloudEngine is an open source backend for building awesome mobile apps built using Python and django.
 The aim of the project is to help mobile app developers get their apps off the ground as quickly as possible.
-For this, CloudEngine needs to provide all the basic services required for building rich mobile apps out-of-the-box.
-Currently there are bare minimum services included.
+For this, CloudEngine provides basic services required for building rich mobile apps out-of-the-box.
 The aim is also to create fully customizable and extensible framework for building backend mobile services.
-The core services could be tightly coupled.

 Requirements
 =============
 CloudEngine runs only on gunicorn server and hence currently runs only on UNIX environments.
-For development purposes, you can use django's builtin webserver and run the stack on Windows as well.
+For development purposes, you can use django's builtin webserver.

 * Python (2.7.5+)
 * Django (1.5.4+)